DCAN-Labs/BOBsRepositoryRTD/docs/data_access.md

-# How to Access Data
+# How to Access the Repository

 ## Viewing the data on BrainBox - *TO DO: add screenshots*